Kumara2mahe/ReSume/readme.md

 - Has a custom python module to type cast the values of enviromental variables to bool or tuple, according to the function called.

+- To convert '.docx' to '.pdf' a third party API named [PSPDFKit API](https://pspdfkit.com/api/) is used

 <br>

 ### License